Scott Thorman

-Scott Robert Thorman (born January 6, 1982) is a Canadian former first baseman who is currently the manager of the Omaha Storm Chasers, the Triple-A affiliate of the Kansas City Royals.
+Scott Robert Thorman (born January 6, 1982) is a Canadian former first baseman and current coach who is the minor league field coordinator for the Kansas City Royals.
+In 2022, he was manager of the Omaha Storm Chasers, the Triple-A affiliate of the Royals.
 He was previously manager of the Northwest Arkansas Naturals, the Royals' Double-A affiliate.
-Managing the Advanced-A Wilmington Blue Rocks in 2019, he won the Mills Cup Championship.
+Managing the Royals’ former Advanced-A affiliate Wilmington Blue Rocks in 2019, he won the Mills Cup Championship.
 Thorman was drafted in the first round, 30th overall in the 2000 Major League Baseball draft by the Atlanta Braves.
 Thorman played for Canada in the inaugural 2006 World Baseball Classic and Thorman also played in the 2009 World Baseball Classic.

 Professional career

 Atlanta Braves

 Thorman steadily rose through the Braves organization, finishing the 2005 season with their Triple-A team, the Richmond Braves.
 Thorman made his major league debut on June 18, 2006.
 Thorman's first major league hit was an RBI single against Scott Downs of the Toronto Blue Jays on June 20, 2006.

 Thorman earned his first multi-home run game on May 12, 2007 in a 9–2 win over the Pittsburgh Pirates.
 On September 22, Thorman hit a pinch-hit game-tying homer with 2 outs in the bottom of the 10th inning against the Milwaukee Brewers.
 The Braves went on to win the game an inning later.

 The Braves sent Thorman outright to the minors on March 28, 2008.
 Thorman became a free agent at the end of the season.